 Modern science has completed hundreds-of-thousands of hours of detailed study and intense research on the Shroud and yet, the controversy rages on.

-The Shroud was allegedly discovered in Turkey during the Holy Crusades in the Middle Ages.
+The Shroud of Turi was allegedly discovered in Turkey during the Holy Crusades in the Middle Ages.

 In 1988, the Vatican allowed the shroud to be dated by three independent sources – Oxford University, the University of Arizona, and the Swiss Federal Institute of Technology.

-You might be surprised to learn that the Turin Egyptian Museum is a treasure trove of Egyptian artefacts, the largest in the world outside Cairo.
+If you’re wondering what to do in Turin that is unique, you might be surprised to learn that the Turin Egyptian Museum is a treasure trove of Egyptian artefacts and the largest in the world outside Cairo.

 The size and enormous variety of the collection makes it a fascinating place to spend a few hours.